mblayman/mattlayman.com/content/understand-django/2021-11-04-command-apps.md

 ## Even More Useful Commands

 The commands above come with the standard Django install.
-There's even more cool stuff out there to help with your project development!
+Adding in third-party libraries gives you access to even more cool stuff to help with your project development!

 A package that I often reach for with my Django projects is the